billkarsh/SpikeGLX/Markdown/Manual-Text.md

 ### Right-Click on Graph

+For either stream:

+* `Edit Channel Order...`: Edit the ChanMap for this stream.

+* `Edit Saved Channels...`: Edit the string describing which channels are saved to file.
+Note that saved channels are marked with an `S` on the right-hand sides of the graphs.

 #### Imec Menu

-* `Edit Imro...`: Shows the Imro Table editor allowing quick settings changes (available only if recording currently disabled).
+* `Edit Banks, Refs, Gains...`: Shows the Imro Table editor allowing quick settings changes (available only if recording currently disabled).
 If you make changes to the bank values the software will automatically generate a new default ShankMap reflecting your current electrode, reference and on/off channel selections.

-* `Edit On/Off...`: Shows editor for changing which option-3 channels are turned off (available only if recording currently disabled).
+* `Edit Option-3 On/Off...`: Shows editor for changing which option-3
+channels are turned off (available only if recording currently disabled).
 The current ShankMap is updated to reflect your changes.

 >*Note: In the Config Dialog ChanMap Editor you can order the graphs according to the extant ShankMap before the run starts.
 This is **not**